lanwuwei/Twitter-URL-Corpus/README.md

 # News
 Currently this repository contains 3-month data, and our 1-year URL data is available now: 2,869,657 candidate pairs.
+Please email lan.105@osu.edu for the full dataset.
+Only sample data is included in this Github repository.

 # Paraphrase-dataset
 This repository contains code and data used in the following paper: